helios-network/hyperion/solidity/subgraph/README.md

-# Injective Peggo Subgraph 🤖 🚀
+# Helios Peggo Subgraph 🤖 🚀

-This is the Subgraph for the Injective Peggo.
+This is the Subgraph for the Helios Peggo.

 ---